twilark/queercode/README.md

 ## ✨ Features

-- Define custom emoji with PNGs and shortcodes.
+- Define custom emoji with shortcodes.
+- Enforce a preferred filetype from Settings, if an emoji exists in both formats.
 - Autogenerate emoji map from folder of images.
-- Consistent styling across headers, text, and tables.
+- Consistent styling across headers, text, callouts and tables.
 - No special syntax — just `:your_emoji:`.

 ---